 Article 3 of 8

-Many people are prepared to kill in order to maintain their glamor and illusions - which, by the way, they also did in the "uncivilized old days" with cash settlement and consequences.
-Most people of influence are expected to meet some definable “pedestal norms” that require a certain distance to maintain the glamor and illusion.
+Many people are prepared to kill to maintain their glamour and illusions – which they did in the “uncivilized old days” with cash settlements and consequences.
+Most people with influence are expected to meet some definable “pedestal norms” that require a certain distance to maintain the glamour and illusion.

-When people get too close, the icons are reduced to people, forcing the admirers to decide whether the icons are better people than them.
-Which can be particularly difficult with our western norms of "Freedom, equality and fraternity" and gentrification, - although of course everyone knows that there IS a difference between people.
+If people get too close, the icons are reduced to humans, forcing the admirers to decide whether the icons are better people than them.
+Which can be extremely difficult with our Western norms of “Liberty, Equality and Fraternity” and the law of the jungle, – although everyone knows of course that there ARE differences between people.

-But admitting that, is like admitting that you yourself should improve your "development areas" - the change process of knowing yourself.
-If an icon expresses this publicly, he or she is simply amazing.
-If an ordinary person does this to colleagues, peers or others, this person is just a loser because this person has opened up and made himself vulnerable in this "eat or be eaten mentality".
+But admitting it is like admitting that you yourself should improve your "development areas" - the process of change to know yourself.
+If an icon expresses this publicly, he or she is just amazing.
+If an ordinary person does this to colleagues, friends or others, they are just a loser, because this person has opened up and made themselves vulnerable in this "Eat or be eaten mentality".

-Yes you say so how can we change this.
-The answer to this is simple; "If everyone knew themselves, the problem would be solved".
-But who will begin? :.
-Who came first?
-The chicken or the egg - here is also the answer to why society today most often rules according to the lowest common denominator, and only in the mind according to the middle one.
-The highest common denominator only in secret, as it aims to make the world better - by knowing oneself :.
+Yes, you say, how can we change this?
+The answer is simple; ”If everyone knew themselves, the problem would be solved”.
+But who will start? :.
+Which came first?
+The egg or the chicken – here also lies the answer to why society today most often rules by the lowest common denominator, and only in thought by the middle one.
+The highest common denominator only in secret, as it is about making the world better – by knowing oneself :.

-The proverb "Flying high, falling deep" can be interpreted both as a schadenfreude or as an eternal reminder of optimal timely care in all significant aspects, both external and internal.
+The proverb "Fly high, fall low" can be interpreted as either a mischievous grin or as an eternal reminder of optimal, timely care in all significant aspects, both external and internal.

 This admiration and cultivation applies all over the world, which, for example, manifested itself in the Vikings' heroic quatrain, the songs of the North American Indians and other peoples, and in today's world the boundless admiration for business leaders, sportsmen, actors and super models.